California SBDC Foundation to Honor Two State Legislators at 2025 Awards Reception

 -Funding & Support: Raise and manage funds for small business advocacy, professional development, market research, and public communications.

--Training & Resources: and resources to small business stakeholders and Small Business Development Center (SBDC) personnel in California.
+-Training & Resources: Provide resources to small business stakeholders and Small Business Development Center (SBDC) personnel in California.

 -Research & Education: Conduct and share research on the economic impact and needs of small businesses.